iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

 ## Charge

 - Charged in seconds for minimum of 1 minutes.
+  - resource base pricing model: where charges are based on the resources consumed.
 - **Sustained use discount** offered if VMs are running for a significant portion of the billing month.
+Cycle starts at beginning of each month, *hence if we spin a VM mid of a month and run for a one month the usage will be around 50% as 50% of both month is wasted.
+As the price is based on same region, if there are common resource the sustained use discount is applied on common resources.*

+  - 0 - 25% use: 100% charge
+  - 25 - 50% use: 90% charge
+  - 75% use: 85% charge
+  - 100% use: 70% charge

+> NOTE: Sustain discount are provided to a region instead to instance.

-- **Committed use discount** offered if procurement is based on 1 year or 3 year contract.
+- **Committed use discount** offered if procurement is based on 1 year or 3 year contract. *57% of discount for most of the machine types, 70% for memory optimized*.

-## SSH
+## SSH and RDP

+Creator of the VM has full root privileges to the VM instances.

 There are two way we can manage SSH key for a VM if we want.
 Else GCP manages few keys already.